 Similarly, the far right-led armed formations were involved in two other violent attacks which escalated the conflict and helped to turn it into a civil war.
 Videos, media reports, and their commanders and members admissions indicate that the Azov and Dnipro battalions along with other units took part in storming of the district police headquarters in Mariupol on May 9, 2014.
 About 10 persons, including at least one protester, were killed and many wounded when local pro-separatist protesters tried to prevent these units deployment and during their storming of the police building.
-86 The Dnipro battalion along with other units seized control of Krasnoarmiisk in the Donetsk Region to prevent the separatist referendum there on May 11, 2014.
+Region to prevent these units seized control of Krasnoarmiisk in the Donetsk Region to prevent the separatist referendum there on May 11, 2014.
 Videos show them shooting unarmed pro-separatist protesters with Kalashnikovs, and two local people were killed during this confrontation.
 The Dnipro battalion presence there was denied by the Ukrainian government, but it was confirmed by other sources including admissions by battalion members in videos and Parasiuk's statement on social media.
-87 there was no civil war.
-However, the government did not officially declare a war with Russia but justified the use of force by declaring the Anti-Terrorist Operation (ATO).
+Region to social media.

 The various far-right armed units also participated in numerous combat operations against separatists during the war, for instance, during the Donetsk airport battle.
-The Ukrainian government justified their creation and use during the conflict in Donbas by claiming that Ukraine has been fighting from the start of this conflict a defensive war against Russia and that
+The Ukrainian government justified their creation and use during the conflict in Donbas by claiming that Ukraine has been fighting from the start of this conflict a defensive war against Russia and that there was no civil war.
+However, the government did not officially declare a war with Russia but justified the use of force by declaring the Anti-Terrorist Operation (ATO).

 However, various evidence shows that the far-right organized and led armed formations were fighting primarily with local separatists and Russian volunteers in an intrastate conflict that became a civil war and later involved a direct Russian military intervention.
 The list of separatists sanctioned by the Ukrainian government in September 2015 shows that the absolute majority of them were citizens of Ukraine.
 Out of 188 separatist leaders, commanders, officials, and fighters on this list, which also includes some separatists from Crimea, 64% were identified as Ukrainian citizens, 8% as Russian citizens, 4% as citizens of other countries (Spain, Serbia, and Azerbaijan), and 24% had no citizenship information.
-Republic (DNR) in summer of 2014, shows that 78% of them were Ukrainian citizens, primarily from Donbas, 19% Russian citizens, 2% citizens of other countries, primarily, Uzbekistan, Kazakhstan, Moldova, and Israel, and 1% had unknown citizenship.
+A list of 1,572 people, who joined armed formations of the self-proclaimed Donetsk Peoples Republic (DNR) in summer of 2014, shows that 78% of them were Ukrainian citizens, primarily from Donbas, 19% Russian citizens, 2% citizens of other countries, primarily, Uzbekistan, Kazakhstan, Moldova, and Israel, and 1% had unknown citizenship.